May is here and trout fishing season has begun throughout the state of Vermont.

 Fishing resorts in Vermont are not hard to find, but ours is a little unique.
 Here at Sterling Ridge Resort, our large pond is ready for anglers young and old to enjoy a little casting time.
 Other trout fishing options include the Lamoille River or Brewster River – what better way than harvesting a fresh trout and grilling it over charcoal while enjoying a nice Vermont night.
 Fishing licenses are required when fishing off Sterling Ridge Property.

-As many of you know, at Sterling Ridge Resort we recommend “catch and release” angling on our ponds.
+As many of you know, at Sterling Ridge Resort we recommend “catch and release” angling on our ponds while trout fishing and various fresh water fish.
 Vermont Fish & Wildlife suggests these simple steps for keeping your fish live: